tejas161/Cinema-Flix/README.md

 - View movie listings and details
 - Select showtimes and available seats
 - Book tickets in real-time
-- User authentication with Firebase
+- User authentication with JWT and MongoDB
 - Mobile-friendly and responsive design

 ---